shopsys/shopsys/docs/cookbook/jenkins-configuration.md

 *Note: In this step you were using multiple Phing targets.
 More information about what Phing targets are and how they work can be found in [Console Commands for Application Management (Phing Targets)](/docs/introduction/console-commands-for-application-management-phing-targets.md)*

+***Note:** During the execution of `build-demo-ci phing target`, there will be installed 3-rd party software as dependencies of Shopsys Framework by [composer](https://getcomposer.org/doc/01-basic-usage.md#installing-dependencies) and [npm](https://docs.npmjs.com/about-the-public-npm-registry) with licenses that are described in document [Open Source License Acknowledgements and Third-Party Copyrights](../../open-source-license-acknowledgements-and-third-party-copyrights.md)*

 Our template is done, now we just need to create actual jobs from this template.

 ### Special Jobs